cdown/linux/Documentation/admin-guide/serial-console.rst

 			and F is flow control ('r' for RTS).
 Default is 9600n8.
 The maximum baudrate is 115200.

+	loglevel:	optional. a number can be provided from 0 (LOGLEVEL_EMERG) to 8 (LOGLEVEL_DEBUG + 1), and
+			messages below that will be emitted onto the console as they become available.

 You can specify multiple console= options on the kernel command line.
 Output will appear on all of them.
 The last device will be used when you open ``/dev/console``.
 So, for example::

-	console=ttyS1,9600 console=tty0
+	console=ttyS1,9600/5 console=tty0

 defines that opening ``/dev/console`` will get you the current foreground virtual console, and kernel messages will appear on both the VGA console and the 2nd serial port (ttyS1 or COM2) at 9600 baud.
+The optional loglevel "5" indicates that this console will emit messages more serious than LOGLEVEL_NOTICE (that is, LOGLEVEL_WARNING and below, since more serious messages have lower ordering).

 Note that you can only define one console per device type (serial, video).